RegardsOss/RegardsOss.github.io/website/docs/setup/deprecated/izpack.md

 1234567812345678
 ```

-If you followed the [Configuration guide](/getting-started/configuration/#section=getting-started), the Cipher key location is `/opt/regards/regards.key`.
+If you followed the [Configuration guide], the Cipher key location is `/opt/regards/regards.key`.
 The Cipher initialization vector must contain 16 digits.

 ### Microservice configuration